n-e-e-l/Data-Analytics-Olympics/README.md

 Olympic Data Analytics Project

-Enclosed in this folder are all data analytics done on a real-world Olympic dataset as well as visualizations.
+Enclosed in this folder are all data analytics done on a real-world Olympic dataset as well as visualizations. <br />
 Deployed for interactive usage: https://data-analytics-olympics.herokuapp.com/

 # Tl;dr